Diesel Storage Guidelines

 Control of pollution (oil storage) (England) regulations 2001

 The Water Environment (Oil Storage) (Scotland) Regulations 2006

 The Control of Pollution (Oil Storage) Regulations (Northern Ireland) 2010

-There’ll be different regulations in Wales from 2016
+The regulations in Wales are different from 2016 and are available below.

 The below regulations apply to anyone who stores more than 200 litres of oil in England:

 The legislation requires that all oils except waste mineral oil are covered; including biodegradable oils.
 Waste mineral oil is an oil that has been drained from used vehicle engines.
 Storage of such fuels is protected by a non-registerable exemption within the Environmental Permitting Regulations (EPR) 2010.

 While England’s Environment Agency may attempt to use other regulatory powers to control pollution risks from fuels such as liquid petroleum gas, solid and aromatic hydrocarbon products and non-oil-based solvents, they are not protected under the Control of Pollution 2001 act.

 Houseboats and barges are deemed private dwellings and are not therefore applicable under the Control of Pollution 2001 act, providing any oil storage tanks on-board contain less than 3,500 litres of fuel.